2023 Most Popular Communication & Media Studies Master's Degree Schools in New York

 Read full report on Communication & Media Studies at Rochester Institute of Technology

 Cornell University came in at #9 in this year’s edition of the Most Popular Communication & Media Studies Master’s Degree Schools in New York ranking.
-Located in the small city of Ithaca, Cornell is a private not-for-profit school with a fairly large student population.
+Located in the city of Ithaca, Cornell is a private not-for-profit college with a very large student population.

 Women make up 50% of the communications majors at the school.